 FWS says it uses the best available data when it lists endangered species.
 The dirty little secret among professional biologists is that a lot of it is junk science-and not just the population estimates used at listing.
-In 1998 a defined as to include simple population segments-a definition used to list common species like the gray wolf and Canadian lynx.
+In 1998 a federal claims court found that the U.S. this year, the Nation-Service had rescind critical habijust designate everydefined as to include simple population segments-a definition used to list common species like the gray wolf and Canadian lynx.